ACES Membership

 Proposal Requirements

 • Face Page.
-A face page must be included with the title of the proposal, the name of the Principal Investigator, the contact information for the Principal Investigator (email address, local work address, and phone number), the associated faculty members, and department affiliations.
+A face page must be included with the proposal's title, the Principal Investigator's name, the principal investigator's contact information (email address, local work address, and phone number), the associated faculty members, and department affiliations.

 • Mentoring Plan.
 A paragraph that describes the role of a trainee (medical student or resident) in the research project and a brief mentoring plan.